SaydRomey/ColorGame/docs/regions/nullshade.md

 # ⚫ Nullshade – *The Colorless Core*

 > [!IMPORTANT]
-> Checkout this [version of nullshade](./nullshade-patch.md) to try and patch my confusions...
+> Checkout this [version of nullshade ►](./nullshade-patch.md) to try and patch my confusions...

 <div align="center">
   <h3>Nullshade</h3>